yann9602/docs.fr-fr-1/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

     </system.serviceModel>
     ```

-3. Créez un `MetadataExchangeClient` et appelez `GetMetadata`.Cette opération peut s'effectuer de deux manières différentes : vous pouvez spécifier la liaison personnalisée dans la configuration ou dans le code, comme indiqué dans l'exemple suivant.
+3.  <span data-ttu-id="a114c-112">Créez un `MetadataExchangeClient` et appelez `GetMetadata`.</span><span class="sxs-lookup"><span data-stu-id="a114c-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="a114c-113">Cette opération peut s'effectuer de deux manières différentes : vous pouvez spécifier la liaison personnalisée dans la configuration ou dans le code, comme indiqué dans l'exemple suivant.</span><span class="sxs-lookup"><span data-stu-id="a114c-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>

     ```
     // The custom binding is specified in configuration.